-For example, whereas it may be convenient or “tradition” at many foundations for a board or family member to manage the investment portfolio, the potential for a conflict of interest exists if he or she is compensated for this task.
+For example, it may be convenient or tradition at many foundations for a board or family member to manage the investment portfolio.
+However, if they are compensated for this task, the potential for a conflict of interest exists.

 What may be an appropriate investment strategy for the individual portfolio of a board member may not serve the best interests of the foundation and its corpus.
 Moreover, the compensation of brokers and dually registered firms may wholly or partially depend on the products they recommend for your investment program.

 Establishing written investment guidelines and portfolio management rules will set clear boundaries for the roles and responsibilities of all parties engaged in the process.